COVID–19 Assessment FAQsFrequently asked questions related to COVID–19 and assessment.

 - Summative ELPAC (including locally determined alternate assessments)

-May the CAAs for ELA, mathematics, and science be administered remotely?
+May the Califronia Alternate Assessments (CAAs) for ELA, mathematics, and science be administered remotely?
 (Posted 15-Apr-2021)

 No. Remote testing is not currently an option for the CAAs.
 The CAAs for ELA, mathematics, and science may be administered in person only by a trained test examiner, and only with safety protocols in place, and only if it is safe to do so.
 Students should not be brought back to campus solely for the purpose of assessment.The alternate assessments allow for individualized testing experiences, in some cases through the use of manipulatives, and provide a wide range of specialized accessibility resources that are available on the basis of individual student need.
 The additional assistive technology supports are not conducive to a remote testing environment and require support from a test examiner.
 In addition, parents or guardians should not be asked to administer the assessment as testing regulations do not allow for their participation.

 May an LEA administer multiple assessments across a single grade levels?
-(Posted 15-Apr-2021)
+(Updated 4-Jun-2021)

-No. If an LEA administers multiple assessments across a single grade, the LEA will not be able to provide results that can be reported to the public by school and by district and that are disaggregated by student group.
+No. In order to exercise the flexibility granted by the US Department of Education, a school must administer an assessment across a single grade and provide results that can be reported to parents/guardians and educators about individual students, and to the public by school and by district, and are disaggregated by student group.

 May a school administer different local assessments in each subject area?
 For example, may a school administer one local assessment for mathematics and a different local assessment for ELA?
 (Posted 15-Apr-2021)